-More evidence suggests eating omega 3s and avoiding meat, dairy linked to preserving memoryApril 29th, 2013 in Neuroscience /
+More evidence suggests eating omega 3s and avoiding meat, dairy linked to preserving memoryApril 29, 2013 in Medicine & Health / Neuroscience

 The largest study to date finds that eating foods that contain omega-3 fatty acids, found in fish, chicken and salad dressing and avoiding saturated fats, meat and dairy foods may be linked to preserving memory and thinking abilities.
 However, the same association was not found in people with diabetes.
 The research is published in the April 30, 2013, print issue of Neurology.